joshilagan/muzeekplayer/readme.md

 # This project was built using VanillaCSS and VanillaJS.

-I used linear gradients for the background styling
+I used linear gradients for the background styling.
 I used 'span' to design the play button and implemented the clip path to transform the 'span' into a polygon.
 I added transform and transition to dissolve 1 'span' and turn the other 'span' into a triangle and have a smooth animation.